 Antenatal Shared Care (Pregnancy)

-Many of our doctors provide shared antenatal care with Gold Coast University Hospital (Southport) and Tweed Hospital.
+Many of doctors and team provide shared antenatal care with Gold Coast University Hospital (Southport) and Tweed Hospital.

 What is Antenatal Care?